kmchandler/kmchandler/README.md

 I am a software engineer studying full-stack development at Nashville Software School, and a proud momma.

-- 🔭 I’m currently working on my back-end capstone project in React
+- 🔭 I’m currently working on my back-end capstone project in Django with a React front-end

 - 🌱 I’m currently learning Django